FY2022

 Outline of the event

-The 20th High School-University Collaborative Education Forum 【Kyoto High School-University Collaborative Research Council 20th Anniversary】
+The 20th Forum on Collaborative High School-University Education [Commemorating the 20th Anniversary of the Kyoto High School-University Collaborative Research Council]

 19th_banner

-In January 2021, the Central Council of Education submitted a report titled "Aiming to Build Reiwa Japan-type School Education" in order to nurture the qualities and abilities of children who will become "creators of a sustainable society" in a rapidly changing society.
-The report focuses on "realizing individualized and optimal learning and collaborative learning that brings out the potential of all children."
-In order for both high schools and universities to improve the quality, diversity, and inclusiveness of education and to develop an education that leaves no one behind, what is required of collaboration and connection between the two, and how should we think about and put it into practice?
+In order to nurture the qualities and abilities of children who will become “creators of a sustainable society” in a rapidly changing society, the Central Council of Education submitted a report in January 2021 titled “Aiming to Build a ‘Japan School Education in Reiwa.'”
+The report focuses on “realizing individually optimal learning and collaborative learning that brings out the potential of all children.”
+In order for both high schools and universities to improve the quality, diversity, and inclusion of education, and to develop education that leaves no one behind, what is required for collaboration and connection between the two, and how should we think and put it into practice?

-The Kyoto High School Collaborative Research Council was established in May 2003 with the aim of overcoming competition between schools and individual interests and fostering human resources unique to Kyoto in the form of industry, government, and academia.
-Since then, various high school-university collaboration projects have been developed centered on this forum, and FY2022 will be the 20th year of the Council's establishment.
+The Kyoto High School-University Collaborative Research Council was established in May 2003 with the aim of overcoming competition between schools and individual interests to develop human resources unique to Kyoto, namely industry, government, and academia.
+Since then, various high school-university collaboration projects have been developed centered on this forum, and 2022 will be the 20th anniversary of the council’s establishment.

-* In response to the spread of the new coronavirus infection, the Kyoto High School Collaborative Research Council is promoting efforts to prevent the spread of infectious diseases.
-In the future, from the viewpoint of preventing the spread of infectious diseases, we may change the implementation form of this forum or take measures to cancel it.
-In that case, we will inform you on this website, etc. Thank you for your understanding.
+* In response to the spread of the new coronavirus infection, the Kyoto High School-University Collaborative Research Council is promoting efforts to prevent and prevent the spread of infectious diseases.
+In the future, from the perspective of preventing the spread of infectious diseases, we may take measures to change or cancel the implementation of this forum.
+In that case, we will inform you on this website.
+Thank you for your understanding.

 Commemorative Lecture 1, Commemorative Lecture 2, Panel Discussion

-Special Subcommittee (1) *Venue only Venue: 40 people
+Special Breakout Session (1) *Venue only Venue: 40 people

-Special Subcommittee (2) *Held separately on Saturday, December 10, free of charge Venue: 30 people, Online 40 people
+Special Subcommittee Meeting (2) *Held separately on Saturday, December 10, free of charge Venue: 30 people

-You can download the flyer for the 20th High School-University Collaborative Education Forum from here.
+The flyer for the 20th High School-University Collaborative Education Forum can be downloaded here.

 【Part 1】10:00~15:00 Commemorative Lecture 1, Commemorative Lecture 2, Panel Discussion

-: Ms. Yowako Yamamoto (Member, High School-University Collaboration Promotion Office, University Consortium Kyoto / Professor, Faculty of Engineering, Kyoto Institute of Technology) Opening
+Ms. Iwako Yamamoto (Member, High School-University Collaboration Promotion Office, University Consortium Kyoto/Professor, Faculty of Crafts, Kyoto Institute of Technology)

-Remarks Hikaru Kurosaka (Chairman, Kyoto High School Collaborative Research Council / President, Consortium of Universities Kyoto) Explanation
+Hikaru Kurosaka (Chairman, Kyoto High School-University Collaborative Research Council / President, University Consortium Kyoto)

 Commemorative Lecture 1